Will be available soon.

 - the right to restriction of processing

-- notification obligation regarding rectification or erasure of personal data or restriction of processing
+- Notification obligation regarding rectification or erasure of personal data or restriction of processing

-- the right to data portability
+- The right to data portability

-- the right to object
+- The right to object

-- the right not to be subject to a decision based solely on automated processing, including profiling
+- The right not to be subject to a decision based solely on automated processing, including profiling

 10.3 In addition to the Data Processor’s obligation to assist the Data Controller pursuant to Clause 10.2, the Data Processor shall furthermore, taking into account the nature of the processing and the information available to the Data Processor, assist the Data Controller in ensuring compliance with:

-- the Data Controller’s obligation to without undue delay and, where feasible, not later than 72 hours after having become aware of it, notify the personal data breach to the competent supervisory authority, unless the personal data breach is unlikely to result in a risk to the rights and freedoms of natural persons;
+- The Data Controller’s obligation to without undue delay and, where feasible, not later than 72 hours after having become aware of it, notify the personal data breach to the competent supervisory authority, unless the personal data breach is unlikely to result in a risk to the rights and freedoms of natural persons;

 - the Data Controller’s obligation to without undue delay communicate the personal data breach to the data subject, when the personal data breach is likely to result in a high risk to the rights and freedoms of natural persons;

-- the Data Controller’s obligation to carry out an assessment of the impact of the envisaged processing operations on the protection of personal data (a data protection impact assessment), by gathering relevant information enabling the Data Controller to prepare and carry out the DPIA.
+- The Data Controller’s obligation to carry out an assessment of the impact of the envisaged processing operations on the protection of personal data (a data protection impact assessment), by gathering relevant information enabling the Data Controller to prepare and carry out the DPIA.

-- the Data Controller’s obligation to consult the competent supervisory authority, prior to processing where a data protection impact assessment indicates that the processing would result in a high risk in the absence of measures taken by the Data Controller to mitigate the risk.
+- The Data Controller’s obligation to consult the competent supervisory authority, prior to processing where a data protection impact assessment indicates that the processing would result in a high risk in the absence of measures taken by the Data Controller to mitigate the risk.

 10.4 The Data Controller shall carry out the overall case management, including the initial registration of the inquiry, task management and follow-up.
 The Data Controller shall carry out all communication with the data subjects in connection with the request.